devgateway/amp/amp/src/main/resources/TEMPLATE/ampTemplate/gisModule/dev/readme.md

 **EADDRINUSE**: Probably have Node already running and port is already in use.

-**Error: Cannot find ampModule './app/js/main.js' from ...**: make sure you run gulp commands from the project root.
+**Error: Cannot find module './app/js/main.js' from ...**: make sure you run gulp commands from the project root.

 **JS Files not updating**: Try calling 'gulp clean' or make sure 'gulp dev' hasn't stopped.